FbW-E01/SPA-Router-band-landing-page/README.md

 #### BONUS

-You can experiment with transitions between pages as well using.
+You can experiment with transitions between pages as well.
 Here are some interesting libraries:

 - https://reactcommunity.org/react-transition-group/
 - https://www.framer.com/motion/